RKleminski/Scrapless/README.md

 # Bugs and issues

 Report them here, or contact me directly through social media handles mentioned when sharing the link to this repository.

+Current issues and limitations:
+* Program works with 1920x1080p resolution only (fullscreen or borderless fullscreen)
+* Failing a hunt is not detected